+G. GFP Conversion Ratio and Adjustment Event.

-- [1] The "GFP Conversion Ratio" shall be equal to such fraction as is obtained by dividing the Group Tech Merger Shares (as hereinafter defined) by the Total GFP Shares (as hereinafter defined).
+[1] The "GFP Conversion Ratio" shall be equal to such fraction as is obtained by dividing the Group Tech Merger Shares (as hereinafter defined) by the Total GFP Shares (as hereinafter defined).
 The "Group Tech Merger Shares" shall be equal to such number of whole shares of Group Tech Common Stock as is obtained by dividing the Aggregate GFP Consideration (as hereinafter defined) by the Average Closing Price (hereinafter defined).
 The "Total GFP Shares" shall be equal to 315,953.
-The "Aggregate GFP Consideration" shall be equal to the sum of \$51,833,066 plus the product of 15,064,625 multiplied by the Average Closing Price. - [2] In the event of any change in Group Tech Common Stock or GFP Common Stock between the date of this Plan and the Effective Time by reason of any stock dividend, stock split, subdivision, reclassification, recapitalization, combination, exchange of shares or the like (an "Adjustment Event"), the GFP Conversion Ratio shall be appropriately adjusted so that each holder of GFP Common Stock will receive in the Merger the same proportionate amount of Group Tech Common Stock such holder would have been entitled to receive if the Effective Time had been immediately prior to such Adjustment Event. - [3] For purposes of this Plan, the "Average Closing Price" shall be the greater of (i) \$1.50 per share of Group Tech Common Stock, or (ii) the arithmetic average of the closing price per share of the Group Tech Common Stock, as reported on The Nasdaq National Market, for each of the ten (10) consecutive trading days ending with the trading day which occurs immediately prior to the effective date of the approval of the transactions contemplated by the Agreement by the holders of shares of Group Tech Common Stock voted, in person or by proxy, at the stockholders meeting of Group Tech held to approve such transactions. - H. Fractional Shares.
+The "Aggregate GFP Consideration" shall be equal to the sum of \$51,833,066 plus the amount of cash held by GFP as of the Effective Time and plus the product of 15,064,625 multiplied by the Average Closing Price.

+[2] In the event of any change in Group Tech Common Stock or GFP Common Stock between the date of this Plan and the Effective Time by reason of any stock dividend, stock split, subdivision, reclassification, recapitalization, combination, exchange of shares or the like (an "Adjustment Event"), the GFP Conversion Ratio shall be appropriately adjusted so that each holder of GFP Common Stock will receive in the Merger the same proportionate amount of Group Tech Common Stock such holder would have been entitled to receive if the Effective Time had been immediately prior to such Adjustment Event.

+[3] For purposes of this Plan, the "Average Closing Price" shall be the greater of (i) \$2.50 per share of Group Tech Common Stock, or (ii) the arithmetic average of the closing price per share of the Group Tech Common Stock, as reported on The Nasdaq National Market, for each of the ten (10) consecutive trading days ending with the trading day which occurs immediately prior to the effective date of the approval of the transactions contemplated by the Agreement by the holders of shares of Group Tech Common Stock voted, in person or by proxy, at the stockholders meeting of Group Tech held to approve such transactions; provided, however, in no event shall the Average Closing Price exceed \$4.50 per share of Group Tech Common Stock.

+H. Fractional Shares.
 No scrip or fractional shares of Group Tech Common Stock shall be issued in the Merger.
 All fractional shares of Group Tech Common Stock to which a holder of GFP Common Stock immediately prior to the Effective Time would otherwise be entitled at the Effective Time shall be aggregated.
-If a fractional share results from such aggregation, such stockholder shall be entitled, after the later of (a) the Effective Time or (b) the surrender of such stockholder's Certificate(s) that represent such shares of GFP Common Stock, to receive from Group Tech an amount in cash in lieu of such fractional share, based on the Average Closing Price. - I. Person.
+If a fractional share results from such aggregation, such stockholder shall be entitled, after the later of (a) the Effective Time or (b) the surrender of such stockholder's Certificate(s) that represent such shares of GFP Common Stock, to receive from Group Tech an amount in cash in lieu of such fractional share, based on the Average Closing Price.

+I. Person.
 For purposes of this Plan, "Person" means any individual, corporation, general or limited partnership, limited liability company, firm, joint venture, association, enterprise, joint stock company, trust, unincorporated organization or other entity.

+ARTICLE 3 -----

+Anything contained in this Plan notwithstanding, this Plan may be terminated and the Merger abandoned as provided in the Agreement.